 Items that cannot be delivered will be returned to the sender for a fee, payable by the sender.
 Where the item bears postage stamp(s) or meter impression denoting the original amount of postage, the item will be returned for an amount equal to the original postage, less any option fee, using the postage due process.
 Where the Customer Number is located on the item, the item will be returned and the Customer will be invoiced an amount equal to the original fee paid less any option fee.

-Delivery Updates is a free option that allows Customers to receive email notifications of item-tracking events as they occur.
-This option is available to all Customers creating parcel Orders with Canada Post’s Electronic Shipping Tools (EST), Ship-in-a-click™ or if “Track” is used at canadapost.ca.
-The Customer may enter a total of four email addresses per shipment.
+By email - Delivery Updates is a free option that allows customers to receive email notifications of item-tracking events as they occur.
+This option is available to all customers creating parcel Orders with Canada Post’s Electronic Shipping Tools (EST) or if “Track” is used at canadapost.ca.
+The customer may enter a total of four email addresses per shipment.

 Delivery Updates tracking-event types include:

-- Ship - Indicates that the shipment Order has been created and that the item has been given to Canada Post for delivery (only available when using EST or Ship-in-a-click).
+- Ship - Indicates that the shipment Order has been created and that the item has been given to Canada Post for delivery (only available when using EST).

 - Exception - Notifies you of any unforeseen delivery interruptions (e.g. items that are returned to the sender or refused, items delayed due to circumstances beyond Canada Post’s control, addressing errors, transportation errors, etc.).